 When I tried explaining how this omelet would taste I realized that it’s very similar to what bread is soaked in for French Toast.

 So, now I call this Sweet Omelet – Breadless French Toast.
 I think it sounds fun and intriguing.
 Regardless of what it is called – it’s delicious and unusual.
 I love eating it for breakfast without any additions but it would be amazing with some berries for brunch.
 It’s light and slightly sweetened.

 Are you intrigued by this recipe?
 Would you like more unique and Russian-inspired recipes like this?
-Then you must purchase my cookbook, The Ultimate One-Pan Oven Cookbook, it’s already available for PRE-ORDER.
+Then you must purchase my cookbook, The Ultimate One-Pan Oven Cookbook, it’s already available for purchase and it will make a great gift.
 It is not fully Russian but many recipes are inspired by my childhood favourites!

 Is Sweet Omelet similar to Dutch Baby?

 I’ve had a lot of comments where people see the unique shape of this Sweet Omelet and immediately say that it looks like Dutch Baby.
 Well, it looks similar but it tastes totally different.

 Dutch Baby is closer to a pancake or some kind of bread recipe, whereas this Sweet Omelet tastes, well, just like an omelet that is sweet or a Breadless French Toast.

 Yes.
 You can make it with regular flour or rice flour for a gluten-free version.
 You can even omit any kind of flour altogether.